webix-hub/docs/data/datatree/dynamic_loading.md

 ##Redefining onDataRequest Event

-Set the **api/treedataloader_ondatarequest_event.md** event handler to redefine the default dynamic loading behaviour and use any desired method to get the data from the server:
+Set the **api/treedataloader_ondatarequest_event.md** event handler to redefine the default dynamic loading behavior and use any desired method to get the data from the server:

 The [event](api/link/ui.tree_ondatarequest_event.md) fires when the user expands a node that has the **webix_kids** property set: